prk-2023/rust_tutorials/00_rust_tools_ecosystem/00-Rust_vs_C_Benchmark.md

    accesses are performed at runtime.
 This is the primary source of Rust's performance difference in micro-benchmarks.

-A Fair comparision would be:
+A Fair comparison would be:
-Harderning C: Programs ( benchmark ) should manually add checks or relay on compiler/lib features, which introduce overhead.
+Hardening C: Programs ( benchmark ) should manually add checks or relay on compiler/lib features, which introduce overhead.
 Some key manual additions in C that correspond to Rust runtime checks are: